aluizgc/python_ML_ed3/README.md

 ### Perceptron learning

-Using the [Iris Data Set](https://archive.ics.uci.edu/ml/datasets/iris) the perceptron learned the decision boundary and is able to classify all flower examples in the Iris training subset.
+Using the [Iris Data Set](https://archive.ics.uci.edu/ml/datasets/iris), the perceptron learned the decision boundary and is able to classify all flower examples in the Iris training subset.

+Results:

 <p align="center">
     <img src="./Perceptron Learning/result.png" width="450">